Flowpack/jobqueue-beanstalkd/README.md

 composer require flowpack/jobqueue-beanstalkd
 ```

-If not already installed, that fetch its requirements, namely `jobqueue-common` and `pda/pheanstalk`.
+If not already installed, that will fetch its requirements, namely `jobqueue-common` and `pda/pheanstalk`.
+*NOTE:* This package needs a running [beanstalkd](http://kr.github.io/beanstalkd/) server

 Now the queue can be configured like this: